Corvid breeding biology

 Dr Lucy Capstick

-Her PhD project looked at the breeding, ranging and foraging behaviour of rural magpies and their effect on songbird productivity.
-More broadly she is interested in how animal behaviour research can be applied to conservation problems.
+Her PhD project, which was funded by SongBird Survival and the University of Exeter in association with the Game & Wildlife Conservation Trust, looked at the breeding, ranging and foraging behaviour of rural magpies and their effect on songbird productivity.